 Conclusion

-The nitrate is a important feed additive component, used to reduce enteric methane emissions in ruminants.
+The nitrate is an important feed additive component, used to reduce enteric methane emissions in ruminants.
 Feeding of nitrate rich fodder and water causes significant problem in animals production and reproduction.
 The toxicity of nitrate and nitrite can be reduced by adopting animals gradually to nitrate rich feed and fodder.
 The effects of nitrate on methane reduction in ruminant animals appear to be generally consistent from study to study and persistent over time.
 The nitrate appears to be a good source of NPN and thus act as a potential substitute for urea in ruminant diets.
 The utilization efficiency of nitrate is not well-understood compared with that of urea.

 In this study the nitrate toxicity causes acute death among the ruminant animals with typical clinical signs and post mortem lesions, However, further indepth details study is needed for better understanding the metabolism and utilization of supplementary nitrate and nitrite in the diet of ruminant animals and pathophysiology of nitrate and nitrite toxicity in ruminant animals.